XertroV/tm-dips-plus-plus/README.md

+- detect mediatracker triggering

 - floor names, how to nicely animate with the MT stuff / integrate

 - minimap - floor indicators, alternating colors on mm bg.
 - dedicated player height thing (like heightometer)
 - geep gip for ridiculous falls
 - track mb heights / map stats / pb
+- start room with map base config

 - hover side to bring out per player stats
   - draw 1 minimap per player and move player to each.
 Hovering each column brings up stats for that player.

 - unbind reminders?

+- stats for time spent on each floor

 if someone stays on a floor for some time but didn't trigger the floor intro thing, show it anyway?